BG3-RAW-Mods/bg3-RAW-addon/README.md

 - Bardic Inspiration uses charisma modifier (instead of a set number)
 - Potions now use an action
 - Sorcerers gain two Metamagic options of your choice at level 3.
 You gain another one at 10th.

+### Monsters

+Restored PHB abilities and stats.
+I also made my own version of weak monsters in Nautiloid, which will prove to be much more challenging.
+As an example, Imp regained most of their dexterity and all resistances.
+So they are harder to hit, more difficult to kill and damage you a lot more:
+- Imp
+- Intellect Devourer
+- Hell Boar

 ### Custom Ruleset defaults